JordanMLee/SaritaJordan/content/_index.md

 title:
 featured_image: '/images/entrance.png'
 ---
 ## We're getting married in Tuscany!
-And we'd love for you to be there! ##
+And we'd love for you to be there!
+Click -> [RSVP](https://forms.gle/TibamL8eeAUwUi7i9) ##

-Please join us at Villa Le Bolli on Saturday, October 26th.
+Please join us at Villa Le Bolli on Saturday, October 26th 2024.

 Podere Bolli, 63, 53030 Radicondoli SI, Italy